StarPlayrX/bigmac/README.md

 7. If you wish to continue type (Y) then press return: `y`
 8. Erasing disk: 0%...
 10%...
 20%...
 30%...
 100%
 9. Copying to disk: 0%...
 10%...
 20%...
 30%...
 40%...
 50%...
 60%...
 70%...
 80%...
 90%...
 100%
-10. When complete
-11. For convience Copy the `bigmac.master` folder to a separate thumb drive
+10. For convience Copy the `bigmac.master` folder to a separate thumb drive

-## Boot the  `Install macOS Big Sur` USB Drive
+## How to boot your createinstallmedia (External USB `Install macOS Big Sur`)
 1. You will need to run preinstall.sh and then the macOS installer from this disk.
 2. The preinstall enables the Mac OS installer in memory.
 The installer is not physically touched.
 3. Reboot boot using `option key`